 If the consular officer approves your online DS-260 application, that means you’ve been granted permanent resident status in the United States.
 For now, the consulate will place an I-551 stamp inside your passport to indicate you’re a permanent resident.

-There is one final fee – an immigrant fee of $220.
+There is one final fee – an immigrant fee of $220 (at the time of publishing this article).
 Pay this fee at your earliest convenience.
 It goes toward the production of your new green card.
 Use the stamp in your passport to initially enter the U.S. If you’ve paid the immigrant fee, your green card should arrive within a few short weeks of entry.

 The DS-260 online visa application comes near the end of the consular process.
 While important in its own right, many of the steps and ancillary responsibilities during the path to a green card are equally important.
 Most people can prepare the online DS-260 without problems.
 For petitioners, CitizenPath can help you ensure the petition (Form I-130) leading to a green card is prepared correctly and the Affidavit of Support (Form I-864) meets the criteria outlined by the government.